 Your thoughts, please?

 Can you relate to Elijah?
-Has the thought of God’s faithfulness and the promise of the hope and rewards ever encouraged you?
+Has the thought of God’s faithfulness and His promises of the hope and rewards ever encouraged you?
 Please share in the “Leave a reply” section below.

 Join The Music Box Community and be the first to know when a new song is added to this site AND gain access to The Music Box, where you can get sheet music with lyrics, melody, chords and notes for all the songs you find here on MusicMinister.net.
 FREE!
 I’d love to have your company as this site grows.